BestTimesToVisit.com Logo

 Savor Baleadas at a Local Comedor

 Indulge in the quintessential Honduran street food: the baleada.
-This delicious flour tortilla is folded over refried beans, cheese, and often scrambled eggs or shredded meat.
-Seek out a bustling 'comedor' (small eatery) away from tourist hubs for the most authentic and flavorful experience.
+This delicious flour tortilla is folded over refried beans, cheese, and often scrambled eggs or meat, served from humble roadside eateries called comedores.
+Ask for 'la especial' for a hearty, authentic taste of local life.

-Trek Through the Cloud Forests of Pico Bonito National Park
+Hike to the Cloud Forest of Pico Bonito National Park

 See all 8 things to do →